 If you want to try these, just be aware that there is no clear evidence to support these methods as effective ways to quit smoking.Methods proven to be effective include nicotine replacement therapy, prescription medications and support from a health professional or Quitline counsellor.

-Methods not recommended
+Quitting methods not recommended

+The same applies to using filters or filter blocking products.
 There is no such thing as a safe cigarette.

 Quitting smoking can be hard.
 You may find you try several times before you manage to give up for good.
 But, trying gives you practice, which can help you plan what you need to do to succeed next time you quit.
 The important thing is you keep trying.